|STATE STRUCTURE||Parliamentary republic|

 |TIMEZONE||UTC +7 / MSK +4|

-The flag features a yellow five-pointed star on a red background.
+The flag of Vietnam features a yellow five-pointed star on a red background.

 The star represents the leadership of the Vietnamese Communist Party, the red represents the success of the revolution, and the five ends of the star are sometimes spelled out as workers, peasants, soldiers, intellectuals, and youth.
 This version of the flag was established on November 30, 1955.